IonicaBizau/scrape-it/CONTRIBUTING.md

 # :eight_spoked_asterisk: :stars: :sparkles: :dizzy: :star2: :star2: :sparkles: :dizzy: :star2: :star2: Contributing :star: :star2: :dizzy: :sparkles:  :star: :star2: :dizzy: :sparkles: :stars: :eight_spoked_asterisk:

 So, you want to contribute to this project!
 That's awesome.
-However, before doing so, please read the following simple steps how to contribute.
-This will make the life easier and will avoid wasting time on things which are not requested. :sparkles:
+However, before doing so, please read the following simple steps explaining how to contribute.
+This will make life easier and help avoid wasting time on things that are not requested. :sparkles:

 ## Discuss the changes before doing them